 9. What amount should I request for funding?

 Grants will range between $500 – $20,000.
-The panel of judges will look to fund projects with budget levels that are appropriate for their particular project.
-The panel will consider proposals up to $20,000 as well as projects with very low micro-budgets.
+The panel of judges will look to fund projects with budget levels that are appropriate for their particular project and will consider requests up to $20,000.
+Projects that list other sources of funding rather than relying on the CDMPF as its sole source of funding may be looked upon more favorably by the panel of judges.
 Artists with great ideas and low budgets are encouraged to apply at lower funding levels (i.e.- $500 – $1,500).
 Some experimental found footage or projects that don’t require high production costs, for example, should consider applying at these lower levels, as well.
 All applicants need to demonstrate how funds will be spent for their particular project.
 Please see the sample budget template available for download under ‘FAQ, Budget Templates, and more!’

 10. The budget template provided doesn't fit my project.